 Dental bonding is a cosmetic dental option for repairing teeth that are chipped, cracked, fractured, stained, discolored, and misshapen.
 In addition, tooth bonding can be used to stabilize the tooth root.
 Patients who do not want a permanent restoration benefit from dental bonding.
 Learn about the ideal candidate for tooth bonding as well as the bonding process below:

 Is Dental Bonding Right For Me?

-Many Dentist believe that for some patients, Tooth bonding is the best solution for treating minor to moderate tooth damage.
+Many dentists believe tooth bonding is the best solution for treating minor to moderate tooth damage for some patients.
 Dr. Catanzano may also recommend dental crowns or a tooth extraction for patients with severe cases of tooth damage.
-Before treatment, our Washington DC dentist will examine your teeth and gums, taking your budget, goals, and health into consideration.
+Before treatment, our Washington DC dentist will examine your teeth and gums, considering your budget, goals, and health.